Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `markLocation`

+*Read-only*.
 Access to the structure that holds the player's current mark/recall location.

 **Returns**: